dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 </dependency>
 ```

-After that we could also remove the two properties that we've added to the `application.properties` file, as they won't be used anymore.
+After that, we could also remove the two properties that we've added to the `application.properties` file, as they won't be used anymore.
 Then, to issue and validate JWTs, we would need to add the following Maven dependency:

 ```xml
 <dependency>